Are we going to be swiping right on robots?

 The Centre for Ideas is happy to receive phone calls via the National Relay Service.
 TTY users, phone 133 677, then ask for 02 9385 1000.
 Speak and Listen users, phone 1300 555 727 then ask for 02 9385 1000.
 Internet relay users, visit relayservice.gov.au, then ask for 02 9385 1000.

 Kate Devlin is Senior Lecturer in the Department of Digital Humanities at King's College London.
 Having begun her career as an archaeologist before moving into computer science, Devlin’s research is in the fields of human computer interaction (HCI) and artificial intelligence (AI).
 She investigates how people interact with and react to technology in order to understand how emerging and future technologies will affect us and the society in which we live.
 Devlin has become a driving force in the field of intimacy and technology, running the UK's first sex tech hackathon in 2016.
+In short, she has become the face of sex robots – quite literally in the case of one miscaptioned tabloid photograph.
+She was probably the first person to say "sex robots" in the House of Lords – in an official capacity, at least.
+Her book on the subject, Turned On, was published in 2018.

 Rob Brooks is Professor of Evolution, Director of the Evolution & Ecology Research Centre, and Academic Lead of the Grand Challenges Program at UNSW Sydney.
 He studies sexual reproduction and how it shapes the behaviour, diet, lifespan and ageing of animals, including human animals.
 He has won prizes both for his research and his popular writing, including the Eureka Prize and, for his first book – Sex, Genes & Rock ‘n’ Roll: How Evolution has Shaped the Modern World (2011, NewSouth Books), the 2012 Queensland Literary Prize for Science Writing.
+He is currently fascinated by how interactions between evolutionary history and contemporary economics and culture shape human lives, societies and ideological beliefs.